 Steam clean not working

-This step-by-step repair guide walks you through fixing steam clean not working on your Samsung NV51K7770DS (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the steam clean not working issue on your Samsung NV51K7770DS (Wall Oven).
+With the right tools and parts, you can usually handle this repair in 1-2 hours and avoid the expense of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your Samsung NV51K7770DS steam clean function has stopped working, you may notice one or more of the following signs before or during the cleaning cycle.
+If your Samsung NV51K7770DS steam clean function has stopped working, you might notice one or more of the following signs before or during the cleaning cycle:

 - The steam clean cycle starts but produces no visible steam inside the oven cavity